hashicorp/consul/website/source/docs/agent/options.html.markdown

   * `node_ttl` - By default, this is "0s", so all node lookups are served with a 0 TTL value.
 DNS caching for node lookups can be enabled by setting this value.
-This should be specified with the "s" suffix for second, or "m" for minute.
+This should be specified with the "s" suffix for second or "m" for minute.

   * `service_ttl` - This is a sub-object which allows for setting a TTL on service lookups with a per-service policy.
 The "*" wildcard service can be used when